vladlpavlov/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is easy to use framework for cost-efficient massive algorithm parallelization in Python.
+`Pythagoras` is an easy-to-use framework for cost-efficient massive algorithm parallelization in Python.
 It accelerates and simplifies data science, machine learning, and AI workflows.

 Pythagoras offers:

-* persistent function memoization that tracks data dependencies and changes in the functions' code;
+* persistent caching for idempotent functions that tracks data dependencies and changes in the functions' code;
-* parallel execution of memoized functions on a local machine or in a distributed environment of any scale;
+* asynchronous parallel execution of Python code on a local machine or in a heterogeneous distributed environment of any scale;
 * simple and inexpensive storage-based orchestration backend.

 ## Usage